kousu/wurmsum/README.md

 > [!note] You need to replace / in folders by -; if your folders have - in their names, you cannot use the service on them; this is a systemd limitation.
 But since it runs as a user service, folder names are relative to your ~/.

-It's a user service to make sure the file permissions are sensible. ber You could also set up a system service, but just be careful that the user you run it as has the right permissions and doesn't create files you can't get rid of yourself.
-If you figure that out please contribute a PR :)
+It's a user service to make sure the file permissions are sensible.
+You could also set up a system service, but just be careful that the user you run it as has the right permissions and doesn't create files you can't get rid of yourself.
+If you figure that out please contribute a PR :).
+Also if you don't want to use systemd, please also contribute a PR.
+I also don't want to use systemd but we don't always get what we want.

 Manual scrub: